 Be aware that only cutting-grown stock is truly uniform.
 Several varieties originally propagated by cuttings are now grown from seed (for example, plants labeled Hidcote Strain and Munstead Strain); seedlings vary in color and growth habit.

 This is the sweetly fragrant lavender used for perfume and sachets.
 Common name notwithstanding, it is native not to England but to mountains of southern Europe.
 It’s the hardiest, most widely planted species.
-In Zones 2 and 3, it is shorter lived, lasting only 3 to 5 years.
+In Zones 2 and 3, it is shorter=lived, lasting only 3 to 5 years.
 Most varieties are fairly low growing, forming mounds of foliage from 8 in. to 2 ft. high and wide.
 Narrow, smooth-edged, gray-green or silvery gray leaves to 2 in. long.
 Unbranched flower stems rise 4–12 in. above foliage, and are topped with 1–4-in.-long spikes of flowers in white, pink, lavender blue, or various shades of purple.
 Blooms mainly appear from early to midsummer, but some varieties repeat in late summer or fall.

-Grows 3 to 4 ft. tall, 4 to 6 ft. wide.
-Narrow green or gray-green leaves are 1 1/2 in. long, 1/2 in. wide, with square-toothed edges.
+Grows to 3–4 ft. tall and 4–6 ft. wide.
+Narrow green or gray-green leaves are 1 1/2 in. long and 1/2 in. wide, with square-toothed edges.
 Purple flowers in short, rounded spikes, each topped with a pair of flag-like bracts that look like rabbit ears.
-Long spring-into-summer flowering period; almost year round in mild-winter areas.Lavandula latifolia
+Long spring-into-summer flowering period; almost year-round in mild-winter areas.

-Sprawling growth to 1 1/2 ft. tall and 2–3 ft. across.
+Sprawling growth to 1 1/2 ft. tall and 2–3 ft. wide.
 Gray-green to silvery foliage is finely divided into branched segments that are heavily felted with fine hairs.
 Wiry, branching flower stems rise 10–14 in. above the leaves, with deep blue-violet flowers arranged spirally around a 3–4-in. spike.
 Blooms spring to fall (all year in mild-winter areas).
 Remove faded bloom stalks and oldest stems to keep it neat.
 Has a strong, earthy, medicinal scent.
 Plants offered as L. pinnata are likely to be L. multifida.

-Includes several subspecies, all stocky plants 1 1/2–3 ft. tall and wide, with narrow gray or gray-green, 1/2–1-in.-long leaves.
+Includes several subspecies, all are stocky plants to 1 1/2–3 ft. tall and wide, with narrow gray or gray-green, 1/2–1-in.-long leaves.
 Small flowers are typically blackish maroon, borne on short, fat, 2-in. spikes topped by two to four flaglike bracts resembling rabbit ears; the bracts come in shades of pink and purple.
-Blossoms open first in four vertical rows around the spike; then rest of spike fills in with flowers.
+Blossoms open first in four vertical rows around the spike; then the rest of the spike fills in with flowers.
 Blooms spring into summer; often repeats if sheared.Lavandula stoechas pedunculata

 The original is probably a cross between L. dentata and L. angustifolia, occurring wild in southern France.
 Most plants labeled as this lavender are actually L. x allardii.
 Both L. x heterophylla and L. x allardii hybrids have dull gray-green leaves, but the true L. heterophylla has upper leaves that are mostly smooth edged, while those near the plant’s base are usually toothed in the middle and near the tip.
-L. x heterophylla is also a shorter plant (grows to about 1 1/2–2 ft. tall) with shorter, unbranched spikes of bright violet flowers—and the spikes are less interrupted, having one whorl of blossoms below the main flower spike.Lavandula x intermedia
+L. x heterophylla is also a shorter plant (grows to 1 1/2–2 ft. tall) with shorter, unbranched spikes of bright violet flowers—and the spikes are less interrupted, having one whorl of blossoms below the main flower spike.Lavandula x intermedia

 This group of sterile hybrids between parents L. angustifolia and L. latifolia is distinguished from the English lavenders by larger growth and by branching stems topped with interrupted flower spikes; blooms from mid to late summer.
 Long used in the perfume and soap industries, lavandins are vigorous, fragrant plants.
 Almost as hardy as English lavender parent and more tolerant of warm, humid summers.

 This group of sterile hybrids between parents L. angustifolia and L. latifolia is di...